kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 all of the topics that we have seen in the previous tutorials, but now for the honeycomb lattice.
-As you will see, everything carries over nicely. spectrum of a quantum dot.
+As you will see, everything carries over nicely.

-We begin from defining the honeycomb lattice of graphene.
+We begin by defining the honeycomb lattice of graphene.
 This is in principle already done in `kwant.lattice.Honeycomb`, but we do it explicitly here to show how to define a new lattice: